bde-dev/k3d-config/nginx/README.md

 # NGINX

-This environment sets up a basic nginx deployment and service that can be port-forwarded.
+This environment sets up a basic nginx deployment, service and ingress.